-The Gateway to University course was really good.
+The Pre-Foundation Programme was really good.
 I liked my teachers and made friends with people from different nationalities.
 Playing basketball with classmates and practicing my English in a supportive environment helped me to settle into life in the UK.

 Please fill in this form to submit an enquiry about our Pre-Foundation Programme.